Skip to content

 # Build with address sanitizer:

-make W=1 # extra warnings
+make W=1 # relevant warnings that do not occur too often

 make C=1 # sparse static analysis